Archives for Role Models

 Have you ever taken a close look at your family history?
-In a way, many of us are reminded of family history during family events and holiday gatherings.
+I've just gone through a family biography project with one with one of my daughters and may do another this summer.
+And in a way, many of us are reminded of family history during family events and holiday gatherings.

-I’ve had posts about role models before, and this time it’s your turn.
-Mothers are among the most influential people in a child’s life.
-Research is showing evidence of this with how healthy her child eats.
+I've had posts about role models before, and this time it's your turn.
+Mothers are among the most influential people in a child's life.
+Research is showing evidence of this by how healthy their child eats.

 On the first night of the NFL draft, my thoughts have drifted again to role models.
 So many different sports figures end up being role models to kids, whether or not it's a good thing.
 I'll throw out a few thoughts and then I'd like your input on good sports role models you see.